N64-Freak/Xbox-CPU-interposer/README.md

 * More processing power for emulation
 * Not everyone has one of them!
 * It's like the ultimate mod you can do to an Xbox

+## Now you want to build one yourself?
+If you want to build one yourself hit me up and i can offer you one or a couple of the interposer boards.
+I do have stock in Germany and the US so shipping won't take long if you are in the US.
+Contact me at N64freak@gmx.de